useblocks/sphinx-test-reports/CONTRIBUTING.md

 ## Managing the Python code

 The pyproject.toml follows the [PEP621] standard.
-To install all dependencies you may use [uv]:
+To install all dependencies for local development you may use [uv]:

 ```bash
 uv sync --all-groups --all-extras
 ```

-A Makefile exits to execute some common tasks:
+A Makefile exits to execute common tasks:
 ```bash
 make docs-html
 make docs-linkcheck